sammyculotta/Charged-Particle-Motion-in-Uniform-Electromagnetic-Fields/README.md

 ## Numerical Method: Velocity Verlet Integration

-The equations of motion are integrated using the **velocity Verlet method**, a second-order, time-reversible algorithm commonly used in computational physics.
+The equations of motion are integrated using the **velocity Verlet method**, a second-order, time-reversible algorithm.

 ### Advantages of Velocity Verlet

-- Second-order accuracy in time
-- Good energy conservation properties
+Second-order accuracy in time, good energy conservation properties
-- Widely used in plasma physics and molecular dynamics

 ### Update Scheme